This post contains affiliate links as explained in my Disclosure Policy.

 You can manipulate it to show your desired wording.
 For example, label results as profit or loss:

-If expenses is less than sales, then add “profit” to the formula.
+If expenses are less than sales, then add “profit” to the formula.

 If you have a mixture of numbers and text, this function counts the number of cells with numerical data.